-The Council employs 215.22 full time equivalent staff as at 31 March 2019.
-This includes 183 full time staff and 54 part time staff.
+The Council employs 227.65 full time equivalent staff as at 31 March 2020.
+This includes 194 full time staff and 53 part time staff.
 This figure includes five apprentices.

-In 2010 the Council, in partnership with East Lindsey District Council, set up Compass Point Business Services (CPBS) to provide back office and business support services.
-From 1 April 2019 CPBS changed its trading name to Public Sector Partnership Services Limited (PSPS).
+From 1 April 2019 the Council, in partnership with East Lindsey District Council, renewed its arrangement with Public Sector Partnership Services Limited (PSPS) to provide back office and business support services.
 The shared services delivered through PSPS include:

 - Information Technology

 - Customer Contact

-- Revenues and Benefits
+- · Revenues and Benefits

 - Finance

 - Human Resources and

 - Health and Safety

-6. Financial Performance
+5. Financial Performance

-The Management Accounts below show the Council's actual financial performance for the year compared to the budget, as reported to Cabinet in June 2019.
+The Management Accounts below show the Council's actual financial performance for the year compared to the budget.
 Further information can be found in the Expenditure and Funding Analysis on page 40.